Faculty Information for Working with Students with Disabilities

 - Services can be improved and adapted at any time to best fit the classroom environment.

-Please help support us by including this statement in your syllabi:
+Please help support students by including this statement in your syllabi:

 "Learning Support Services for Students with Disabilities:

-Services and accommodations are available to students covered under the American with Disabilities Act.
-If you require accommodations in this course, you must immediately contact Learning Support Services for Students with Disabilities at ext.
-2194 or email at firstname.lastname@example.org.
-The director or her assistant will meet with you, review the documentation of your disability, and discuss the services Pacific offers and any accommodations you require for specific courses.
+Services and accommodations are available to students covered under the Americans with Disabilities Act.
+Any student needing accommodations based on the impact of a permanent or temporary condition should contact Learning Support Services to discuss specific needs.
+Please contact Kim Garrett, Director of Learning Support Service for Students with Disabilities, 503-352-2171, via email at email@example.com, or stop by the office (Clark 226) to complete and provide necessary documentation.
 It is extremely important that you begin this process at the beginning of the semester.
 Please do not wait until the first test or paper."